Weep no more; behold, the Lion of the tribe of Judah . . . has conquered . . . Revelation 5:5

 In saying that the Son bears the Father's wrath for us, we must never forget that the unity of the triune persons remains unbroken.
 Macleod rightly notes: "Even while the Father is angry with the Mediator, the Son is still the beloved and still fully involved in all the external acts (the opera ad extra) of the Trinity."
 (Christ Alone: The Uniqueness of Jesus as Savior: What the Reformers Taught...and Why It Still Matters (Five Solas), Page 209)

-Psalm 89 is also very clear that God was angry with His Anointed One on that cross: The Bible Says God Was Angry With Jesus On The Cross
+God's Word is right: Psalm 89 is very clear that God was angry with His Anointed One on that cross:

 When I first became aware of men who (wrongly!) say God was not angry with Jesus on the cross, I asked my Systematic Theology professor, Dr. David VanDrunen, about this error.
 He wrote me this helpful comment: